camunda/camunda-docs-static/get-started/content/quick-start/service-task.md

 // configuration for the Client:
 //  - 'baseUrl': url to the Process Engine
-//  - 'logger': utility to automatically log important events const config = { baseUrl: 'http://localhost:8080/engine-rest', use: logger };
+//  - 'logger': utility to automatically log important events
+//  - 'asyncResponseTimeout': long polling timeout (then a new request will be issued) const config = { baseUrl: 'http://localhost:8080/engine-rest', use: logger, asyncResponseTimeout: 10000 };

 // create a Client instance with custom configuration const client = new Client(config);